how getting cancer in my 20s changed how I feel about beauty

 Andrea Pellegrini is a makeup artist and YouTuber who began her channel, Baldly Beautiful, after her own breast cancer diagnosis in July 2014, to help other women going through chemotherapy.
 “At first I wasn’t keen on the idea of showing my bald head to the world, but I slowly came around to it,” she says.
 “It helped me connect to so many women going through the same thing, and it gave me a purpose, something to focus on when I was feeling ill and down."
 Andrea’s videos focus on helping women who have lost most of their identity through cancer treatment to reconnect to that through beauty and makeup.

 “You have to be kind to yourself when going through treatment.
-You don’t look the same and half the time you don’t recognize yourself -- it’s upsetting.
+You don’t look the same and half the time you don’t recognise yourself -- it’s upsetting.
 It can really get you down.
 But that’s where the power of makeup and beauty comes in.
 We use it day-to-day and barely think about it, but when you’re going through cancer treatment that little bit of self-care can really make a difference to how you’re feeling.”

 When people know you have cancer they change how they see you, how they treat you, how they speak to you.
 They do it whether they notice it or not.
 Suddenly everything you do or say is tinged with some sort of significance and sadness.
 You stop being a normal young person, and become someone that people will say is “brave” with annoying regularity.